-Top rated Elder Law Attorney, Gary Altman, is an advocate for the elderly and their loved ones.
-He specializes in issues that affect the aging population.
-Seniors face complex legal concerns that are often different from what they faced when they were younger.
+As a top-rated Elder Law attorney, Gary Altman, is an advocate for the elderly and their loved ones.
+He specializes in finding legal solutions to the many complex issues that affect the aging population.

 Elder law is an area of legal practice that specializes on issues that affect the aging population.
 The purpose of elder law planning is to prepare the elderly person for financial freedom and autonomy through proper financial planning and long-term care options.